zNightlord/node_tabber/README.md

 - Workaround for [this commit](https://github.com/blender/blender/commit/837144b4577f161baf1625f8a5478c83a088ea0f) which breaks the add-on with geonodes.
 See [D15973](https://developer.blender.org/D15973).

 ## Installation
-Download this repository and install from Blender's preferences.
-You might need to unzip the zip file and rezip (remove -master suffix) for the add-on to work properly.
+Download this repository and install from Blender's preferences, just like any other add-on (no need to unzip)